-• The Classical Society hosts an annual “Classics Day.”
-This fall tradition on campus draws hundreds of students from local schools to learn about ancient civilizations.
-Classical Studies students host activities that showcase classical languages and literature, including examples from Greek and Latin traditions.
+- The Classical Society hosts an annual “Classics Day,” a fall tradition on campus that draws hundreds of students from local high schools to learn about ancient civilizations and compete in events.

 THE classical Archaeology STUDENT EXPERIENCE

-• A hallmark of our program is the opportunity to participate in exciting study abroad programs in Greece, Rome, and beyond.
-Immerse yourself in the history, culture, and classical language traditions of the ancient world under direct faculty guidance.
+- A hallmark of this program is the opportunity to participate in many organized study abroad programs in Greece, Rome, and more, under direct faculty guidance.

 The B.A. in Ancient Mediterranean Studies — Classical Archaeology offers a diverse range of courses that allow you to delve deeply into ancient Mediterranean civilizations and cultures — and even experience them in person as part of faculty-guided explorations on-site.
 Examine how these superpowers shaped life, politics, art, and culture across millennia with your choice of fascinating deep-dive courses.